 I was involved in a motorcycle accident but I wasn’t seriously injured.
 Do I still need a motorcycle accident attorney?

 It’s always a good idea to contact a motorcycle accident attorney even if you feel you weren’t seriously injured.
 Not all injuries are apparent right after an accident.
 Some injuries can take hours, days or even weeks to show up following an accident.
 It’s important to seek medical attention as soon as possible so your doctor can document any injuries you may have.
-An experienced motorcycle accident attorney can help you decide the appropriate legal action for your case.
+An experienced Stockton motorcycle crash injury attorney can help you decide the appropriate legal action for your personal injury case.

 Who can file a motorcycle accident personal injury case?